consvic/NQueens/README.md

 	docker exec -it app bash

 ### Actual code
-First you'll need to initialize the DB (very important!)
+First you'll need to initialize the DB with this command (very important!... but you only need to run it once)

     python3 db.py